Lyon was recently awarded the title 'European Capital of Smart Tourism', along with Helsinki.

 Winner of the European Commission's Access City Award in 2018, Greater Lyon strives to make the destination accessible for all and remove obstacles to mobility.
 OnlyLyon Tourism has established a partnership with the startup Mobee Travel to highlight and promote l’accessibility for disabled people in Lyon's establishments: more than 30 hotels and restaurants have already been listed.

 Lyon has also designed a handy and effective product: the LyonCityCard.
 It offers access to 23 museums, public transport, a guided tour and various discounts, all at a very reasonable price, helping Lyon further establish itself as a destination that serves all visitors.

 When they are used effectively, new technologies make life easier and improve the experience of visitors and residents.
-The Tourist Office's websites: Lyon-France, Visiter Lyon, Lyoncitycard et les applications such as 'Traboules' and 'Murs Peints' (Painted Walls) make it easier to explore Lyon.
+The Tourist Office's websites: Lyon-France, Visiter Lyon, Lyoncitycard and the application 'Traboules' make it easier to explore Lyon.

 With the development of OnlyLyon Expérience, a destination CRM system that is unique in Europe, visitors to Lyon will benefit from personalised advice on their smartphones before, during and after their stay in the city.
 Combined with OLTC's thorough knowledge of the local area, visitors to Lyon will enjoy a unique stay!

 Through its presence on social networks and regular newsletters, information is distributed to a wide audience.